ARBML/masader/README.md

 ### Steps:

-1. Open Project in the Terminal
+1. Open the project in the terminal
-2. Run `bundle install` to install the project's dependencies.
+2. Run `bundle install` to install dependencies.
 3. Run the site locally with `bundle exec jekyll serve`.
-4. To preview MASADER site, in your web browser, navigate to `http://127.0.0.1:4000/masader/` .
+4. Preview Masader site on your web browser by navigate to `http://127.0.0.1:4000/masader/`.

 Note: Navigate to the publishing source for MASADER site.
 For more information about publishing sources, [see](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages#publishing-sources-for-github-pages-sites).

 ## Contribution

 The catalogue will be updated regularly.
 If you want to add a new dataset, use this [form](https://forms.gle/JnMrJjHumT6ktK9cA).

+To contribute to the project development, please visit [contributing instructions](CONTRIBUTING.md)

 ## Collaborative Work